an-do/MeFAST/HIVmodel/README.md

 ## Objective goal

 The bifurcation analysis showed that the system admits two equilibrium solutions: an uninfected stead state with no virus present and endemically infected steady state.
 Combination of parameters $N_V, \mu_T, \mu_V, k_1$ and $k_2$ on the intervals defined above can determine the existence and stabilities of the model.
-Our primary goal
+Our primary goal is to find which parameters are important to the free viruses so we can focus in finding better estimates.
+We implemented 3 methods:
+1. DeFAST
+2. Sobol's method
+3. Derivative global sensitivity measure.

+## Results